 For a substantial percentage of law firms, the title of “partner” is basically meaningless and is generally something in name only.

 Generally, an attorney’s first brush with partnership will be as an income, non-equity partner.
 Some firms advance attorneys to this title as a matter of course after a number of years and others treat it more seriously.
 While this job is no different than being an associate for the most part (albeit, with somewhat more income and an impressive title), it generally comes with some pressures that are quite significant.

-In other law firms, the compensation system and formula for partners is such that while you may get a nice title (and even a share of the profits) you may make less—or the same as—senior associates and therefore having the title is somewhat meaningless.
+In other law firms, the compensation system and formula for partners are such that while you may get a nice title (and even a share of the profits), you may make less—or the same as—senior associates and therefore having the title is somewhat meaningless.

 In rare cases, you may be made a partner due to possessing some sort of expertise that the law firm is worried it will not be able to find elsewhere.
 The type of skills and expertise you have could be as varied as the practice of law.

 - You could be such a brilliant and exceptional attorney that the law firm never wants to lose you.

 - You could be an incredible trial lawyer with persuasive skills that are world-class.